Skip to main content

 In addition to the permission level, you define which domains the person can see:

-• All — complete access to all domains
+• Everything -- full access to all domains

-• Health — conditions, medications, body metrics.
-You can share all health data or only menstrual cycle tracking, without exposing the rest of the medical information
+• Health -- conditions, medications, body metrics.
+You can share all health data or only period tracking, without exposing the rest of the medical information

 You can combine them: for example, share only Finances with your accountant, or Finances and Management with your business partner.